 “Articulated” sounds a little high-tech, but it simply means the knees have a slight flex sewn in.

 It makes the knees bag out a little when standing, so it certainly doesn’t garner style points off the bike.
 Then again, if you’re wearing rain pants off the bike, style may not be a pressing a concern…

 Lastly, it’s thoughtful if not essential to have reflective material on the pants.

 It’s most helpful as a thick, top-to-bottom stripe on the sides.
 Your bicycle’s lights are less visible from that angle, so extra illumination can only help.

 Remember your feet!

 Over-pants cover your ankles, but strong rain may still find its way an inch or two under the cuffs.

 I prefer simply to ride in boots, since there’s ample overlap to keep my feet dry.
 But if you’re partial to waterproof hiking shoes, or any other low- or mid-tip footwear, then go with shoes covers (also from Showers Pass, gaiters, or even these slightly odd-looking spats.

 Other brands worth considering

-I’ve already recommend the Showers Pass Transit pants as the go-to choice.
-They’re readily available and a good value for everyday commuting-top use.
+I’ve already recommend the Showers Pass Transit pants as the best bicycle rain pants for most of us.
+They’re readily available and a good value for everyday commuting use.